syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 ![Winforms datagrid shows background tube appearance of the ProgressBar](ColumnTypes_images/ColumnTypes_img30.png)

-#### Tube ForegroundColor
+#### Tube foreground

 Colors can be set for the foreground tube of the ProgressBar.

-TubeForegroundStartColor - Specifies the start color of the foreground tube.The `ForegroundStyle` property should be set to `Tube`.
+[TubeForegroundStartColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~TubeForegroundStartColor.html) - Specifies the start color of the foreground tube.The `ForegroundStyle` property should be set to `Tube`.

-TubeForegroundEndColor - Specifies the end color of the foreground tube.The `ForegroundStyle` property should be set to `Tube`.
+[TubeForegroundEndColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~TubeForegroundStartColor.html) - Specifies the end color of the foreground tube.The `ForegroundStyle` property should be set to `Tube`.

 {% tabs %}
 {% highlight c# %}